-equivalents include all cash and

-liquid investments with

-an initial maturity of three months or less when purchased.
-At times, the times, the Company's cash and cash equivalents balance deposited with financial institutions may institutions may exceed federally insurable limits.
+Cash and cash equivalents include all cash and liquid investments with an initial maturity of three months or less when purchased.
+At times, the Company's cash and cash equivalents balance deposited with financial institutions may exceed federally insurable limits.
 The Company mitigates this risk by depositing funds with major financial institutions.
-The Company nstitutions.

-Company

-has

-not

-experienced

-any

-losses

-in

-connection with such deposits.
+The Company has not experienced any losses in connection with such deposits.

-Deposits

-in Escrow

-In 2015 and 2014, deposits in

-escrow represented cash held by

-a lender which are restricted for leasing and

-repair expenditures, as well

-well

-as

-real

-estate

-tax

-and

-insurance

-expenses.
-As

-of

-December

-31.

-and 2014, the balances include

-reserves for taxes, insurance and

-and repairs to ensure Holmwood's performance relating to

-to improvement

-properties.
+In 2015 and 2014, deposits in escrow represented cash held by a lender which are restricted for leasing and repair expenditures, as well as real estate tax and insurance expenses.
+As of December 31, 2015 and 2014, the balances include reserves for taxes, insurance and repairs to ensure Holmwood's performance relating to improvement of the properties.

-Real Estate and Related Intangible Assets Purchase
+Real Estate and Related Intangible Assets

-Accounting Accounting for Acquisitions of Real Estate Subject to a Lease In accordance with the FASB guidance on business combinations, Holmwood determines the fair value of the real estate assets acquired on an "as if basis.
-The difference between the purchase price and the fair value of the real estate assets acquired on an "as if wacant" basis. is first allocated to the fair value of above-and below-market leases, and allocated to in-place leases and leaseup costs.
+Purchase Accounting for Acquisitions of Real Estate Subject to a Lease - In accordance with the FASB guidance on business combinations, Holmwood determines the fair value of the real estate assets acquired on an "as if vacant" basis.
+The difference between the purchase price and the fair value of the real estate assets on an "as if vacant" basis is first allocated to the fair value of above- and below-market leases, and then allocated to in-place leases and lease-up costs.

-Management estimates the "as if vacant" value considering a

-a variety of factors, including the physical condition and quality of the buildings, estimated rental and absorption rates, estimated future cash flows, and valuation assumptions is allocated allocated to land and buildings and improvements based on relevant information obtained in connection with the acquisition of the property, including appraisals and property tax assessments.
-Above-market and below-market lease values are determined a lease-by-lease basis based present value (using an interest rate that that that that that that that reflects the risk associated with the leases acquired) of the difference between (a) the contractual amounts to be paid under the lease and (b) management's estimate of the fair the corresponding space over the remaining non-cancelable terms of the related leases.
+Management estimates the "as if vacant" value considering a variety of including the physical factors, condition and quality of the buildings, estimated rental and absorption rates, estimated future cash flows, and valuation assumptions consistent with current market conditions.
+The "as if vacant" fair value is allocated to land and buildings and improvements based on relevant information obtained in connection with the acquisition of the property, including appraisals and property tax assessments.
+Above-market and below-market lease values are determined on a lease-by-lease basis based on the present value (using an interest rate that reflects the risk associated with the leases acquired) of the difference between (a) the contractual amounts to be paid under the lease and (b) management's estimate of the fair market lease rate for the corresponding space over the remaining non-cancelable terms of the related leases.
 Above (below) market lease values are recorded as leasehold intangibles and are recognized as an increase or decrease in rental income over the remaining non-cancelable term of the lease.